meolar/supertux-wiki/Bosses.md

 ![](images/Forestboss2.png)
 </details>

-*(Note: Although the Ghost Tree is basically finished, not all of the animations have been made yet.)*
+*(Note: Although the Ghost Tree is code is finished, not all of the animations have been done yet.)*

 The Ghost Tree, a large eerie, purple tree with deep, dark holes as eyes, is the end boss of [Rooted Forest](https://github.com/SuperTux/supertux/wiki/Rooted-Forest).